 I hope you found this guide useful!

 The Shillelagh spell is a great example of low-level abilities with big impact.
 It absolutely deserves a place on every Druid’s list of prepared spells!

 Of course, there’s also the classic question of Shillelagh vs Primal Savagery and which one Druids should take.
 You can check my article about this rivalry out here!

 Want to stay updated with all of the latest content here from Tabletop Joab?

-Join the newsletter so you never miss a thing!
+Join the newsletter by signing up below so you never miss a thing!